tkcoding/MLLib/README.md

 29/11 Jane Street Market with full data processed get scores of 100 using partial tuned model with subsample data.
 Require to further explore on the feature to improve on the time series analysis.

 12/12
-* 1. Jane Market to analyze feature and looking at Utility Score
+* 1. Jane Market to analyze feature through looking at tagging map
 * 2. Using dabl , data analysis baseline